1C MCP Toolkit

 ## 📋 Description

 1C MCP Toolkit is a solution for connecting AI-agents (Kiro, Claude, etc.) to 1C:Enterprise databases.
-It supports two operation modes: **embedded server** (HTTP server runs directly inside the 1C processing, without Python) and **proxy** (Python server with long polling).
+It supports two operation modes: **embedded server** (HTTP-server starts directly inside the 1C processing, without Python) and **proxy** (Python-server with long polling).

 **Key benefits:**